Ablating Concepts in Text-to-Image Diffusion Models: Implementation details

 \myparagraph{Other details.} We add regularization loss on the anchor concept data, as explained in Section 3.2 in the main paper, with $\lambda=1$ in the case of ablating {\menlo Grumpy Cat} and memorized images.
 To obtain training images, we sample using the DDPM sampler with $200$ steps.
 When training the loss maximization baseline, the regularization on weights is added with a factor of $10$ (Eq.~\ref{eqn:baseline_tanno}, main paper).
 Similar to Custom-Diffusion~\cite{kumari2022multi}, our implementation detaches the first token of the text transformer output before input to the U-Net.
 We also use image augmentation similar to Custom-Diffusion~\cite{kumari2022multi} when ablating object instances.
 For different parameter subset fine-tuning, we select the learning rate which works the best.
 In the case of the $\methoddata$ variant of our method, we also tried increasing the learning rate for faster convergence, but it led to sub-optimal results with artifacts in generated images.
 All our experiments are done on 2 A6000 GPUs with 3 minutes per $100$ training step.
 For the CLIP Score metric, the standard error is less than $5 \times 10^{-3}$ in all cases.

 \myparagraph{Training and test set prompts.} We used chatGPT to create training and test prompts for all object instances.
 The instruction to chatGPT~\cite{chatgpt} was: {\menlo provide 210 captions for images containing <anchor-concept>.
 The caption should also contain the word ``<anchor-concept>''.} Out of this first 200 captions were used to generate training images, and the remaining ten were used for evaluation purposes.
 Regarding style concepts, as mentioned in the main paper, we used clip-retrieval to collect $210$ captions.
 Out of this, $200$ prompts are used for training and $10$ for evaluating the anchor concept {\menlo painting}.
 For target and surrounding style concepts, we used image captioning (along with manual supervision) on real images corresponding to each style to create ten prompts for each style concept.
 All evaluation prompts are provided in \reftbl{prompts_style_eval} and \ref{tbl:prompts_instance_eval}.
 We also show the surrounding concept for each target concept in \reftbl{surrounding_concept}.
+For calculating CLIP Score and Accuracy metric when ablating style concepts, we use the text prompt as: {\menlo <target-concept> style}.

 For the eight memorization use cases, we again used chatGPT to create variations of the target concept prompt $\c$ using the instruction: {\menlo provide five captions for an image depicting <image description>}.
 For memorization, we observe that paraphrased text prompts also generate the memorized images with high probability.
 Therefore, we keep generating variations of the target concept prompt until we have five suggested prompts that generate copied images with less than $30\%$ probability.
 We manually inspect the suggested paraphrases to ensure they are coherent with the image.
 We show the paraphrases used for each case in \reftbl{prompts_mem}.